shushunr/rchk0/reference/create_readme_sheet.md

-# Create a READ_ME worksheet in the output excel (issue tracker)
+# Create a READ_ME worksheet in the output issue tracker

-Create a READ_ME worksheet in the output excel (issue tracker)
+Create a READ_ME worksheet in the output issue tracker

 ## Usage